Auditory Imagery

 The mental sensory experiences that occur during sleep, under meditative states and with drug use.

-The mental representation of emotions and empathy for others in a sensory-like, non-physical form.
+The mental representation of emotions and empathy in a sensory-like, non-physical form.

 The mental recreation of tastes and flavors without the actual consumption of food or drinks.